-The RCD, University of California at Santa Cruz, PV Water and private landowners continue to collaborate to implement the Recharge Net Metering (ReNeM) Program in the Pajaro Valley.
+The RCD, UCSC, PV Water and private landowners continue to collaborate to implement the Recharge Net Metering (ReNeM) Program in the Pajaro Valley.
 This innovative program includes collaborating with landowners to install MAR systems on their land, monitoring the performance of the systems, and providing a financial incentive to the landowners based on the volume of water infiltrated.
-Initially launched in 2016 as a 5-year pilot program, in September 2021 the PV Water Board of Directors approved continuation of the ReNeM Program beyond its pilot phase, based on the positive, cost-effective results of the program to date.
+Initially launched in 2016 as a 5-year pilot program, in September 2021 the PV Water Board of Directors approved continuation of the ReNeM Program beyond its pilot phase, based on the positive, costeffective results of the program to date.
 Since water year 2017, the program has resulted in a total 553 acre-feet of water infiltrating into the groundwater basin resulting in \$63,002 in rebates issued to landowners/growers by PV Water.